rimesc/arduino-serial-logger/README.md

-# serial_logger
+# Arduino serial logger

-A toy Python project that reads data from an Arduino board over the serial port, plots it on screen in real-time and writes it to a CSV file for future analysis.
+Python code for reading data from an Arduino board over the serial port.
+The data is plotted on screen in real-time and optionally written it to a CSV file for future analysis.

 ## Usage